mrJackie7/mrJackie7.github.io/readme.md

 - V.1.0.2:

-  > Fixing some text-size, color, margin and padding issues;
+  > Fixing some text-size, margin and padding issues;

   > removing modal form for future fixing;